PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: Introduction

 \section{Introduction}

-Offline RL is dedicated to learning policies from static datasets generated by unknown behavior policies, thereby eliminating the need for extensive interactions with the environment \cite{Survey_Prudencio, Survey_Levine}.
-This data-driven approach has immense potential for real-world applications in high-risk or high-cost domains \cite{Han}, bridging the gap between simulated environments and practical deployment.
-However, while the ability to learn without continuous interactions is a key advantage, it also introduces significant challenges.
-One of the most crucial issues is the extrapolation error \cite{BCQ}, which arises from OOD actions and can lead to severely erroneous value evaluation.
-These errors propagated through the bootstrapping Bellman operator, can distort value estimates for other state-action pairs.
-To address this issue, numerous offline RL algorithms have been developed specifically to mitigate this issue in the policy improvement and policy evaluation phases, respectively.
+Offline RL aims to learn policies from static datasets collected by unknown behavior policy, thereby avoiding costly or unsafe online interactions with the environment~\cite{Survey_Prudencio, Survey_Levine}.
+This data-driven paradigm holds strong promise for real-world applications~\cite{LeakyPPO}.
+However, removing continuous interaction also introduces substantial challenges.
+A central difficulty is extrapolation error~\cite{BCQ}, which arises from OOD actions that are not represented in the dataset.
+Such errors can be amplified through bootstrapped Bellman backups and may distort value estimates for a wide range of state–action pairs, leading to degraded policy performance.
+To address this challenge, existing research has elaborated offline RL algorithms focusing on policy improvement and policy evaluation, respectively.

-In the policy improvement phase, policy constraint methods restrict the learned policy to remain close to the behavior policy.
-Behavior Cloning (BC) \cite{BC} directly trains the policy to imitate actions within the dataset via supervised learning, while weighted Behavior Cloning (wBC) \cite{RWR, AWR, AWAC, CRR} improves upon BC by weighting samples based on different methods.
-Essentially, wBC methods keep the policy to be close to the behavior policy by Kullback–Leibler (KL) divergence constraint, which is categorized into density constraint methods.
-However, the constraints in both BC and wBC methods are overly restrictive, thus limiting the performance of policy improvement.
-In contrast, support constraint methods \cite{BEAR, SPOT, STR, SVR} apply more relaxed constraints to achieve similar policy alignment while allowing for greater policy improvement within the dataset.
+In the policy improvement stage, policy constraint methods encourage the learned policy to remain close to the behavior policy.
+Behavior cloning (BC)~\cite{BC} imitates dataset actions via supervised learning, while weighted BC (wBC) methods~\cite{RWR, AWR, AWAC, CRR, Cos-IQL, ACPO} generalize BC by reweighting samples according to different criteria.
+Many wBC-style objectives can be interpreted as imposing a KL-style~\cite{KLdiv} regularization, which can be categorized into density constraint methods.
+In contrast, support constraint methods~\cite{BEAR, SPOT, STR, SVR} apply looser constraints that encourage the learned policy to remain within the support of the behavior policy while permitting more substantial improvement.